You’re one social interaction away. One call away. One email away. One meeting away. One proposal away. One presentation away. One contract away.

-Thanks for participating!
+Thanks for being a sport and participating!

 With love and gratitude – as always,

-Finally, if you know someone who’d LOVE the insight from this post, please send them a link.
+Finally, if you know someone who’d LOVE the insight from this convert sales post, please send them a link.
 You’ll find solo entrepreneurs, consultants and yes, even sales and marketing managers who manage people who’ll be interested to hear about this.